spamathur/SocialMedia/README.md

 ## Server Class

 This class accepts incoming client connections and uses a new ClientHandler thread to handle communication for each client.

+### Note that Server does not have an interface or test cases in our program as it does not have any methods besides the main method

 ### Key Methods